vsSanti/carb-counting/apis/requirements/meal/food/list-foods.md

 # List foods
-This route all foods registered on database.
+This route list all foods registered on database.

 > ## Main flow
 1. ✅ Load all foods on database;